josev2046/A-dynamic-playlist-gallery-for-Vimeo-videos/README.md

 # Dynamic Playlists for Vimeo

-This project enhances Vimeo video delivery by creating dynamic playlists.
-Users can:
+This project enhances Vimeo video delivery by creating dynamic playlists (I fancy calling it a "Curated Vimeo Gallery") where users can:

 * Select **any criteria** (e.g., topic, keyword, genre) to view relevant live events and videos.
 * Immediately engage with a featured video upon page load.